 4.2.1 Energy function.
-We define the optimisation problem in terms of minimising an energy function E(x), where x represents the linkage configuration and geometric parameters of the transforming pop-up.
+We define the optimization problem in terms of minimising an energy function E(x), where x represents the linkage configuration and geometric parameters of the transforming pop-up.
 For simplicity of presentation, we leave the dependence on x implicit in the following.

 Ensuring freedom from collisions is enforced as a hard constraint.
 Given a configuration x, we first check for collision during transformation, and if detected, we give the energy function E a value certain to be greater than the energy for any non-colliding configuration.
 Our implementation uses the OBB-tree algorithm [Gottschalk et al. 1996] for collision detection, like other recent mechanical modeling works such as [Zhu et al. 2012].
-Optionally, to avoid collision with the ground, we add a dummy ground patch of large enough area to enclose the design, and include it during collision checking.
-Users may choose whether to enable this option or not: if the goal is to place the pop-up inside a book, this option should be enabled, but if the goal is to make a free-standing pop-up, it is unnecessary.
+To avoid collision with the ground, the designer may optionally include a dummy ground patch of large enough area to enclose the design during collision checking.
+If the goal is to place the pop-up inside a book, this option should be enabled, but for a free-standing pop-up, it is unnecessary.